 TCOM participates in the TMDSAS Medical School Admissions Match.
-Applicants are admitted from the TCOM rank list of interviewed applicants through a match process which occurs with all state-supported medical schools in Texas.
+Applicants are admitted from the TCOM rank list of selected applicants through a match process which occurs with all state-supported medical schools in Texas.

 Applicants are admitted from the alternate list as seats become available for the next entering class.

 Non-Residents of Texas